giantswarm/docs/src/content/tutorials/access-management/authorization/index.md

 1. **Read-only user**: allowed to "browse" most resources in specific organizations.

-2. **App developer**: allowed to install, configure, upgrade and uninstall certain apps in/from workload clusters of a certain organization.
+2. **Developer**: allowed to install, configure, upgrade and uninstall certain apps in/from workload clusters of a certain organization.
 In order to discovers clusters and navigate the web UI, users of this type also require read permission to various resources like clusters, node pools, releases, and app catalogs.

 3. **Organization admin**: users who have full permissions to resources belonging to a specific [organization]({{< relref "/vintage/platform-overview/multi-tenancy" >}}).